baltzell/misc/README.md

     * Focus is to support common analysis tools
   * Kinematic fitting
     * Seeing if we can support pass-2 now by modeling tracking covariance in simulation
-* Data processing
-  * NERSC
-    * We have a non-negligible allocation this year, will start using it soon, once the first pass2 is out the door.
-    * Will not be a game changer this year, but we can apply for a larger allocation next year.
 * AI/ML
   * See Gagik's presentation
 * 1 slide